 - The tissue of the gallbladder can also die which can lead to gangrene.
 This makes the risk of perforation higher.

 The gallbladder can get inflamed if a gallstone has become large enough which doesn’t allow the bile to be drained.
 In cases like this, the doctor can ask you for the removal of the gallbladder.
-This can be done in two ways-
+There are two ways for the surgery-

 - Conservative “Open” surgery– In this type of surgery, a large cut is made by the surgeon in the abdomen.
 People undergoing open surgery require a longer hospital stay and recovery time.

-- Laparoscopic Treatment- This is highly recommended by the doctor for treating gallstones.
-With a laparoscopic procedure, a small incision is made through which a small laparoscope is inserted to help the doctor to see inside.
+- Laparoscopic Treatment– This is highly recommended by the doctor for treating gallstones.
+With a laparoscopic procedure, a small incision is made.
+A small laparoscope is inserted from the incision.
+This helps the doctor to see inside.

 - Avoid saturated fats